 The Break Even Analysis Formula

 It might seem like a break even analysis formula is a simple calculation.
-The dynamics are to find the point at which the sales you take in is equal to the amount spent on the product.
+The dynamics are to find the point at which the sales you generate is equal to the amount spent on producing the product.
 That would serve as a benchmark.

 To calculate the break even point, start with a contribution margin.
 This is the number of units in excess of the variable costs that would be used to contribute to fixed costs.
 The calculation is as follows:

-Contribution Margin = Revenue prices per unit – variable costs per unit
+Contribution Margin = Total revenue prices per unit – variable costs per unit